Find Affordable College Courses

 Aurora, IL

-Aurora University landed the #7 spot in the 2023 rankings for the most popular bachelor’s degree nursing programs.
+Aurora University did quite well in this year’s ranking of the most popular places for nursing students to get a bachelor’s degree.
+It came in at #7 on the list.
 Aurora is a moderately-sized private not-for-profit school located in the large suburb of Aurora.

 Women make up 84% of the nursing majors at the school.